vim-scripts/Spacegray.vim/README.md

 Spacegray will look good in a dark terminal colorscheme, but if you use Spacegray's color palette, it will look beautiful.

-### iTerm2
+### Terminal Colorschemes

-If you use iTerm2, Spacegray.itemcolors is provided with the download.
+On OS X, colorschemes for iTerm2 and Terminal.app are provided with the download.

-### Terminator
+Simply double click to install.

-For terminator users, Spacegray.terminator is provided and can be installed by copying to `~/.config/terminator/config` on Linux or `$XDG_CONFIG_HOME/terminator/config` if you're running OS X.
+Spacegray.terminator is also provided for Terminator and can be installed by copying to `~/.config/terminator/config` on Linux or `$XDG_CONFIG_HOME/terminator/config` if you're running OS X.

+For gnome-terminal on Linux, simply move the `%gconf.xml`, provided with the download, to the `~/.gconf/apps/gnome-terminal/profiles/Default` folder.
+You might have to restart gconfd for changes to take effect ( Use `gconftool --shutdown`, move the file, then use `gconftool-2 --spawn`)

 ### Xresources